uktrade/lite-permissions-finder-archive/docs/EXPORT.md

 ```

 ### Additional conditions apply
-Assuming the user finds and picks an OGEL in the list shown during on the prior page, the permissions finder will check
+Assuming the user finds and picks an OGEL in the list shown on the prior page, the permissions finder will check
 that the `OGEL` and `Control Code` tuple has any extra conditions which could restrict it's use.
 To find these conditions
 the permissions finder sends a request to the [lite-ogel-service](https://github.com/uktrade/lite-ogel-service)
 `/control-code-conditions` endpoint via `OgelConditionsServiceClient`.